carniz/ubuntu-yubikey-setup/README.md

 # ubuntu-yubikey-setup

 This is a guide for configuring an Ubuntu 18.04-based distribution (such as elementaryOS 5.0 "Juno") with:
-* Full disk LUKS encryption (using challenge-response mode)
+* Full disk Yubikey-backed encryption (using challenge-response mode)
-* System wide yubikey login (graphical/non-graphical)
+* System wide Yubikey login (graphical/non-graphical)
 * Yubikey challenge-response mode for SUDO
 * Yubikey for SSH authentication